 transferring the deceased

 Part of our service to you includes the transfer and care of the deceased.
-When a person is transferred into our care they reside in one of our Chapels of Rest which are located at both our Rayleigh and Thorpe Bay offices.
+When a person is transferred into our care they reside in one of our Chapels of Rest which are located at both our Funeral Directors in Southend and our Funeral Directors in Rayleigh.
 We do not use off-site hubs or storage facilities.

 Depending on where the death occurred will depend on the procedure for bringing the deceased into our care.
 Should you need assistance at any time of day or night please contact us on 01268 743102 (Rayleigh) or 01702 586383 (Thorpe Bay).

 For sudden and unexpected deaths the Coroner’s team will attend.
 The deceased will be transferred to the local hospital.
 You are still welcome to call us to inform us of the death, we can then guide you with regard to the Coroner’s procedures.

 24 Hour Service